 Storage and reheating suggestions

-Store the oat base in a sealed jar in the refrigerator for up to 4 days, keeping the toppings separate until serving.
-Freezing is not recommended because the texture becomes gummy.
-Add the banana, peanut butter, and pepitas right before eating for the best texture.
+Store the base in a sealed jar in the fridge for up to 4 days — keep toppings separate until serving.
+Add banana, PB drizzle, and pepitas right before eating.
+Freezing is not recommended; the texture gets gummy.

-For even more healthy breakfast recipes to try, take a look at these.
+For more delicious, high protein overnight oats recipes to try, take a look at these.

 5 from 1 vote